 OkCupid is another popular app amongst foreigners in Korea.
 It works much like any other online dating site/app, but users are required to answer a series of questions when they sign up.
 Your answers to the questions will inform the app’s algorithm of who your best matches are and set you up with them.
 OkCupid attempts to find people you’ll click with and highlight who you are beyond just a photo.

-LGBTQ Dating Apps
+LGBTQ Dating Apps in Korea

 We also have an article on gay dating apps in Korea for the LGBTQ community.
 Check out our “Gay Dating Apps in Korea” article for more information!